Hotel Le Pré Saint-Michel

 "The landscape is not a setting," said Giono.
 "It's a character."

-A final pause before gently closing the book of this journey and leaving with a little of this light that Giono called " the simple joy of being in the world ».
+Finally, a last pause before gently closing the book of this journey and leaving with a little of that light that Giono called "the simple joy of being in the world ».

 Ready to experience a deep and poetic immersion in the Alpes de Haute Provence, in the footsteps of Giono?